Sienci-Labs/Resources/lmmk2/lmk2-handbook/lmk2-project-finishing.md

 1. **Prime the Surface** (optional but recommended):
    - Choose the Right Primer: use a stain-blocking primer if the wood is knotty or has discolorations
    - Apply an Even Coat: use a brush, following the wood grain
-   - Allow it to dry according to the manufacturer’s instructions
+   - Allow it to dry according to the manufacturer's instructions
    - Light Sanding: once dry, sand lightly with 220-grit paper and wipe away dust
 1. **Apply Paint in Thin Layers**:
    - Mix the Paint: stir the paint thoroughly with a stir stick or shake the can